-PAC records concerns about the protection of children and young people in our incident book.

-Our incident book in stored in a secure file in PAC office.
+PAC will record any concerns about the protection of children and young people in an incident book.
+Any information recorded will be factual, easy to read, dated and signed.
+The incident book in stored in a secure file in PAC office.
 The incident report book is accessed by Orla Moloney and/or Cian O'Brien.